 You can also find other activities that will allow you to meet people and start to form relationships.
 Some people don’t know how to “have fun” anywhere but a bar, but recovery is helping you to know better.
 Outdoor activities, hobbies, team sports, making art, or anything that gives you joy and makes you excited about life can be an opportunity to invite other people into your life.

 If you are feeling anxious about whether or not other people like you, it can be tempting to “perform” and try to present yourself in a way that you think will be accepted.
-You may find yourself faking interest in something, telling someone what you think they want to hear, or behaving in a way that conforms to uncommunicated expectations.
-Far from being helpful, being around people you don’t feel real connection with can feel exhausting and stressful.
+You may find yourself faking interest in something, telling someone what you think they want to hear or behaving in a way that conforms to uncommunicated expectations.
+Far from being helpful, being around people, you don’t feel a real connection with can feel exhausting and stressful.

 The alternative can feel hard at first, but in the long run, it’s the only way to build truly strong relationships.
 Strive to be authentically yourself, with everyone.
 Don’t hold your tongue out of fear, but instead speak authentically about what you are really thinking or feeling.
 Take the risk to truly put yourself out there.
 Of course, that does mean some people may not want to be around you, or feel uncomfortable or even react negatively to you.
 However, that simply means that you are eliminating people who won’t or can’t support you in your new life.
 Showing your authentic self will also open up space for the right people – the ones who will truly accept you as you really are, make you feel valuable, recognize your strengths, and be safe and supportive in your hardships.